wrld3d/wrld-example-app/ios/README.md

 To build from the command line, you will need to install the Xcode Command Line Tools by running the command: `xcode-select --install`

-Then run `./build.sh -p ios` from the root of this repository to build the project.
+Then run `./build.sh -p ios -v 3503` from the root of this repository to build the project.